Coalfire-CF/terraform-aws-vpc-nfw/example/vpc-endpoints/README.md

 2. For Gateway endpoints (like S3 and DynamoDB), you must provide `route_table_ids`.
 3. For Interface endpoints, you must provide `subnet_ids` and may need security groups.
 4. If `service_name` is not provided, the module will attempt to construct it based on the endpoint key and current region.
+5. When `enable_fips_endpoints` is set to `true`, the module will attempt to use FIPS-enabled endpoints for applicable services.
+6. FIPS endpoints are available for many AWS services but the availability may vary by region, especially in GovCloud.
+7. Not all services that support PrivateLink necessarily have FIPS endpoints available - the module will fall back to standard endpoints if FIPS variants are not found.

+## Working with FIPS Endpoints

+FIPS (Federal Information Processing Standards) endpoints are important for workloads that require FIPS 140-2 compliance.
+These endpoints are available in specific AWS regions, particularly AWS GovCloud.

+To use FIPS endpoints:

+1. Set `enable_fips_endpoints = true` when calling the VPC module
+2. The module will automatically attempt to find FIPS versions of supported services
+3. If a FIPS endpoint is found for a requested service, it will be used instead of the standard endpoint

+Example of how FIPS endpoints appear in different regions:
+- Standard endpoint: `com.amazonaws.us-east-1.ssm`
+- FIPS endpoint: `com.amazonaws.us-east-1.ssm-fips`
+- GovCloud FIPS endpoint: `com.amazonaws.us-gov-west-1.ssm-fips`

+The module supports FIPS endpoints for all AWS services that offer PrivateLink FIPS endpoints as listed in the [AWS PrivateLink documentation](https://docs.aws.amazon.com/vpc/latest/privatelink/aws-services-privatelink-support.html), including but not limited to:

+- Systems Manager (SSM)
+- Key Management Service (KMS)
+- CloudWatch Logs
+- CloudWatch Monitoring
+- EC2 Messages
+- SSM Messages
+- Simple Queue Service (SQS)
+- Simple Notification Service (SNS)
+- Secrets Manager
+- Lambda
+- And many more...

 ## Common VPC Endpoint Services